barryclark/jekyll-now/_posts/2015-7-14-JavaEE-MR.md

 title: Java EE 7 Maintenance Release
 ---

-The Java EE 7 Platform Specification ([JSR 342](https://jcp.org/en/jsr/detail?id=342)) Maintenance Release has been approved and is now available for [download](https://jcp.org/aboutJava/communityprocess/mrel/jsr342/index.html) on the JCP site.
+The Java EE 7 Platform Specification ([JSR 342](https://jcp.org/en/jsr/detail?id=342)) Maintenance Release has been approved<!--more--> and is now available for [download](https://jcp.org/aboutJava/communityprocess/mrel/jsr342/index.html) on the JCP site.

 This Maintenance Release is clarifying some parts of the specification itself; none of the proposed changes is impacting the Java EE 7 Reference Implementation or the TCK.